Zoom G5N Review

 The G5N is an improvement with the easy tap tempo button and having the ability to easily scroll between effects and see which effect you're looking at more easily.
 The screens are bigger and easier to see in varied lighting.
 The G5N looks a bit more the part, whereas the G3X is smaller and looks slightly less professional (if that matters to you!)
 It has good big pedals and footswitches that look resilient enough (having said that my G3X has been used all over and survived nicely!)

 So there we are.
-I can't say whether each effect on the G5N accurately reflects the original effect it was intended to reproduce but I'd recommend having a go and seeing if it works for you.
+I can't say that each effect on the G5N accurately reflects the original effect it was intended to reproduce but I'd recommend having a go and seeing if it works for you.
 Yes you will lose some tone but it's there to make life simple, easy and lightweight and it does that very well.